luzhang06/AzureMachineLearningGallery/pipelines/ad-pipeline/README.md

 ## Overview

-This sample pipeline contains some components that implement with spectral residual anomaly detection.
-This algorithm can be used in Time Series anomaly detection.

-This pipeline build a time-series anomaly detection model which can help customers monitor time-series and detect incidents.
+This pipeline builds a time-series anomaly detection model which can help customers monitor time-series and detect incidents with [spectral residual anomaly detection component](https://github.com/microsoft/anomalydetector/blob/master/aml_component/ad_component.yaml).

 #### You will learn how to: